Tuesday, March 24, 2026

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from +1 to -2 (2 more Bear indicators than Bull indicators), a NEUTRAL indication.
+The daily, bull-bear spread of 50-indicators improved from -12 to -10 (10 more Bear indicators than Bull indicators), a BEARISH indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations was flat – a NEUTRAL indication.
+The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations continued higher – a BULLISH indication.
+The continued improvement of the 10-dMA is a good sign.

 BOTTOM LINE